ossia/score-docs/docs/in-depth/embedded.md

 Please report to us if you try to build and run score on any other kind of exotic system !

-## Running on the Raspberry Pi
+## Running on the Raspberry Pi (Raspbian)

 Raspberry Pi 3 and 4 pre-made builds are accessible on [Github Actions](https://github.com/ossia/score/actions).
 Pi Zero, 1, 2 can technically work but no builds are currently being made for them.

 To use ossia score on the Pi, it is necessary to: